 Chappan Indore Timings:

-Chappan Market in Indore is open all day long from 4 AM in the morning to 11 PM at night.
+Chappan Market Indore is open all day long from 4 AM in the morning to 11 PM at night.
 Spend mornings at Chappan Indore to have Indori breakfast dishes like Pohe Jalebi, Khaman, Gond ke laddu and doodh.
 The afternoons are a good time for more filling food like Benjo and sandwiches.
 The evenings see people queuing up for chaat and Johnny Hotdogs.
 Below is an exhaustive list of street food that you can choose from at the famous Chappan Dukan in Indore.

 Rolls at Rolls Mania Indore and Tibbs Indore

 Try Chicken / mutton rolls with or without egg at Rolls Mania Indore and Tibbs.

 Have a mutton hotdog or an potato hotdog at Johnny Hotdogs.
 These are desi hotdogs with pav and don’t expect your mall hotdogs at Chappan Indore.
 There are two Johnny Hotdogs, the one in the middle of Chappan Indore is more famous and older but it finishes its stock by 9PM so either reach early or try the Johnny Hotdogs in the beginning of Chappan.
 I thought both were equally good.

 Garadu is a peculiar chaat made from ‘ jimikand ‘, a variety of yam.
 It is cut into pieces and deep fried till golden brown.
 Chaat masala is sprinkled on top with some lemon juice before serving.
 The one at Sarafa Bazar Indore is spicier.